emilgelman/AzureEventHubEmulator/README.md

 ## Configuration

-Set the `TOPIC_NAMES` environment variable to a comma-separated list of Event Hubs to create.
+Set the `EMULATOR_TOPICS` environment variable to a comma-separated list of Event Hubs to create.
 For example:

-> TOPIC_NAMES=topic1,topic2
+> EMULATOR_TOPICS=topic1,topic2

 Use the following connection string in your application, replace `test` with your Event Hub name: